hathach/tinyusb/README.md

 ## OS Abtraction layer

-TinyUSB is completely thread-safe by pushing all ISR events into a central queue, then process it later in the non-ISR context.
+TinyUSB is completely thread-safe by pushing all ISR events into a central queue, then process it later in the non-ISR context task function.
 It also uses semphore/mutex to access shared resource such as CDC FIFO.
 Therefore the stack needs to use some of OS's basic APIs.
 Following OSes are already supported out of the box.

 - **No OS** : Disabling USB IRQ is used as way to provide mutex
 - **FreeRTOS**